Applying for leave to work away

 More information about the requirement to obtain insurance can be found in the working away application guidance.
 University insurance can be found on the Insurance Section website.

-Working away activity Insurance required?
+Working away activity | Travel insurance required? |

-Any kind of data collection or fieldwork away from Cambridge, including archival or library-based work within the UK No
+Any kind of data collection or fieldwork away from Cambridge, but within the UK, including archival or library-based work, internships or placements | University insurance not available |

-Any kind of data collection or fieldwork away from Cambridge, including archival or library-based work overseas (in home country or elsewhere) Yes (University Travel Insurance)
+Any kind of data collection or fieldwork abroad, including archival or library-based work overseas (in home country or elsewhere), internships or placements, or overseas institutional visit | Yes (University Business Travel Insurance) |

-Writing up or completing corrections to thesis in home country University insurance not available
+Writing up or completing corrections to thesis in any location, including home country, whether UK or abroad |

-Exceptional circumstances (see below under 'reasons for working away') No
+Exceptional circumstances (see below under 'reasons for working away'), whether UK or abroad | University insurance not available |

 Non-research postgraduate students (such as ‘taught MPhil’ students) are expected to live and study in Cambridge during term time, but have holiday breaks between terms (depending on course requirements).
 Students on taught programmes who need to undertake research away from Cambridge for more than two weeks must apply to work away (whether during term time or a scheduled 'holiday break').